WHITE TIGERS IN CAPTIVITY TODAY

-In the 1980s the Cincinnati Zoo was selling white tiger cubs sired by Bhim for $60,000 each.
-The zoo was criticised as being a "white tiger mill".
+In 1980 Cincinnati Zoo was negotiating with the government of China to trade white tigers for giant pandas.
+In the 1980s the Cincinnati Zoo was selling white tiger cubs sired by Bhim for $60,000 each and was criticised as being a "white tiger mill".
 When NZP decided to leave the white tiger business and sent their white carriers out, they specifically asked that the carriers not be bred for their white genes; Cincinnati Zoo ignored this request.
 Genealogies show that Bhim-Sumita (brother-sister) matings had more females born or surviving than males, indicative of an unhealthy level of inbreeding.
-Matings between Bhim and his daughters will make this even worse.
-It also brought out the apparently recessive mutation for stripeless (snow white) tigers that may originally have come from Tony.
+Matings between Bhim and his daughters made this even worse.
+Inbreeding brought out the apparently recessive mutation for stripeless (snow white) tigers that may originally have come from Tony.

 Chart 3.1c1: Ranjit and Soma's Descendents (large image, opens in new window)

 Chart 3.1c: Ranjit, Ia and Tanya's Descendents (and Cherry & Maynard's line) (large image, opens in new window)

 The Daily News New York April 17, 1980 reports that Rewati arrived at the Bronx Zoo.